ExpDev07/coronavirus-tracker-api/README.md

 ```

 __Parameter: source__
-Getting the data from the data-source (csbs)[https://www.csbs.org/information-covid-19-coronavirus]
+Getting the data from the data-source specified by the *source parameter*, in this case [csbs](https://www.csbs.org/information-covid-19-coronavirus)

 ```http
 GET /v2/locations?source=csbs